pnochisaki/young-inglewood/_content/pages/taste.md

       our unique Aligote vines and enjoying the beautiful Napa Valley weather and atmosphere.
     question: Where do you give our private tasting?
+  - question: Does your winery welcome dogs?
+    answer: "As we welcome you to your private tasting experience, please feel free to bring your well behaved pup with you.  "
   - question: Are you able to host my company dinner at your winery?
     answer: "We would love to welcome you and your team at our winery.
 We’ll work with you to create a personalized wine experience for you and your team